phalcon/documentation/docs/application-micro.md

 **Controllers**

-For medium applications, which expand on the micro architecture, you can organize handlers in controllers.
+For medium applications, which expand on the microarchitecture, you can organize handlers in controllers.

 ```php
 <?php